-The model 538N can measure the beam profile and slice thickness of ultrasound imaging systems by evaluating the appearance of a thin plane of echogenic material against an anechoic background.
+The CIRS Model ATS 538NH can measure the beam profile and slice thickness of ultrasound imaging systems by evaluating the appearance of a thin plane of echogenic material against an anechoic background.

 - Tissue Harmonic Imaging Compatibility